orbit-love/community-js-reddit-orbit/README.md

-# ⛔️ DEPRECATED: Reddit to Orbit Workspace Ruby App
+# ⛔️ DEPRECATED: Reddit to Orbit Workspace

 This repository is no longer recommended or maintained and it will soon be marked as archived in Github.
 Huge thanks to the original authors and contributors for providing this Github Actions template to our community.
-To add Reddit interactions to your Orbit workspace, you can now request access to the Linkedin integration under `Workspace Settings > Integrations`.
+To add Reddit interactions to your Orbit workspace, you can now request access to the Reddit integration under `Workspace Settings > Integrations`.

 ---